Taouuw/robotics2/README.md

         git clone --recurse-submodules https://github.com/bioMorphic-Intelligence-Lab/edubot

+To allow the `ROS` programm to access the USB port connected to the eduBot you will also have to add the current user to the dialout group

+        sudo usermod -a -G dialout $USER

 ### Compilation

 The repository contains two folders: `cpp_impl` and `python_impl`.
 The former contains the driver, visualization, simulation and a simple control example of the robot while the latter only contains the control example.